 Insertions of primary knee prostheses – contacts per 1,000 inhabitants, 50 years and older

-For patients aged 50 and older, 7,503 knee prostheses were inserted in 2022, increasing to 8,562 in 2024.
-This corresponds to a 14% increase.
-There was a small decline in the number of surgeries in the pandemic year 2020.
-After the pandemic, the level is higher than before.
-The figures include both total and partial prostheses.
-The proportion of partial prostheses has shown a steady increase over time, rising from 12% in 2015 to 18% in 2024.
+For patients aged 50 and older, 5,857 knee prostheses were implanted in 2015, increasing to 8,814 in 2025.
+This corresponds to a 50% increase.
+There was a slight decline in the number of surgeries in the pandemic year 2020.
+After the pandemic, the level has been higher than before.
+The figures include both total and partial knee prostheses.
+The proportion of partial prostheses has shown a steady increase over time.

-There is geographical variation in surgery rates.
+There is geographic variation in surgery rates.
 In the catchment areas with the highest rates, more than twice as many surgeries per 1,000 inhabitants are performed compared with the areas with the lowest rates.
-In 2024, the rate ranged from 2.4 in the Lovisenberg catchment area to 5.3 in Førde.
-The ratio between total and partial prostheses varies considerably between the different catchment areas.
-In 2024, the share receiving a partial prosthesis ranged from just under 6% in Helgeland to nearly 34% in UNN.
+In 2025, the rate ranged from 2.8 in the catchment area associated with Lovisenberg to 5.3 in Nordland.
+The proportion of total versus partial prostheses varies considerably between the different catchment areas.
+In 2025, the share of patients receiving a partial prosthesis ranged from 4% in Finnmark to nearly 34% in UNN and St. Olav.

-Women undergo surgery to a greater extent than men, and 57% of the surgeries in 2024 were performed on women.
-The average age among operated patients aged 50 and older was roughly the same for both sexes in 2024, at around 70 years.
+Women undergo surgery to a greater extent than men, and women accounted for 56% of procedures in 2025.
+Among patients aged 50 and older, the average age at surgery was similar for both sexes in 2025, at around 70 years.

 The analysis is based on activity data from the Norwegian Patient Register (NPR) for somatic specialist healthcare services.
 The data includes activities in public hospitals and private hospitals providing publicly funded services.